 3. Agility Challenge

-Agility is the capability of a business to introduce advancements, develop and deploy digital content, reacting to seasonal changes, etc in rapid fashion.
-Agility drives immediate digital fulfillment and it is identified as one of the most important initiatives in the eCommerce business.
-Agile Transformation is at the heart of digital business and scaling is important for making it successful.
+Agility is the capability of a business to introduce advancements, develop and deploy digital content, react to seasonal changes, etc. rapidly.
+Agility drives immediate digital fulfillment, and it is identified as one of the most important initiatives in the eCommerce business.
+Agile transformation is at the heart of digital business, and scaling is essential for making it successful.

-A big number of companies find it difficult to move or change quickly as per the needs of customers.
-It is usually because they can’t integrate new technologies efficiently with their existing system and as a result of which, penetration into the market gets harder.
+A large number of companies find it difficult to move or change quickly as per the needs of customers.
+It is usually because they can’t integrate new technologies efficiently with their existing system, and as a result of which, penetration into the market gets harder.

 Being agile in the eCommerce approach helps you deliver an enhanced shopping experience.
-To become agile, eCommerce businesses need to incorporate quick views across all platforms and must create personalized collections that inspire consumers.
+To be agile, eCommerce businesses need to incorporate quick changes across all platforms and must create personalized collections that inspire consumers.
 They should keep transporting fresh content and must design it separately for all devices and media channels along with guided selling experiences.

 4. Personalization Approach

 There is no denying that personalization is the key factor responsible for good customer experience.
-Retailers are obsessed with trying to provide their customers with a personalized experience which sometimes gets over-personalized without them noticing it.
+Retailers are obsessed with providing their customers with a personalized experience that sometimes gets over-personalized without them noticing it.
 And customers get irked by the excessive amount of targeted online ads.

 eCommerce business leaders must focus on developing the 1:1 relationship with their customers.
 They need to strengthen their tools and capabilities for a better reach and visibility amongst the consumers.
-Retailers should use additional customer data strategically to better understand the individual customer behavior and curate personalized customer experience for them.
+Retailers should use additional customer data strategically to better understand individual customer behavior and curate personalized customer experience.